Computer Science Education (CSED)

 See Course Description Symbols and Terms for an explanation of course description terminology and symbols, the course numbering system, and course credit units.

-This course explores broad concepts and applications of Computer Science including Human-Computer Interaction, problem solving, web design, programming, computing and data analysis, and robotics.
+This course explores how to teach Exploring Computer Science and related curricula that introduce K-12 students to computational thinking.
+Through "unplugged" and computer-based instructional activities, the course explores broad concepts and applications of computer science, including human-computer interaction, problem solving, web design, programming, computing and data analysis, and robotics.
 The course introduces programming in a graphical, block-based development environment.
-Synchronous online activity; tablet, laptop, or desktop computer is required.
+Asynchronous, self-paced, online activity.
 3 hours lecture.
 (022210)

 Course Attributes: Upper Division; Laptop required